-- I want to give a gift subscription to the Monitor Daily.
+- I want to give a gift subscription to the Monitor Weekly.

 - Where can I find the Monitor on social media?

-- Can I get a free newsletter on topics I care about most?
+- Can I get free newsletters on topics I care about most?

 - How can I manage my account/update my subscription information?